Li Kuo the Emperor Dezong of Tang — Monarch of Self Contradiction

 The Tang Empire then finally stabilized, with a central government, surrounded by some powerful warlords and their local military forces.

 Tri-coloured Glazed Pottery Plate (Tang San Cai) of the Tang Dynasty — Asian Art Museum of San Francisco (Photo by Dongmaiying)

 After that big rebellion, Emperor Li Kuo changed a lot and published a series of self-contradicted policies.

 In the beginning, he tried his best to suppress eunuchs and those independent warlords.
-But afterward, he became suspicious to officials in his government and started to trust eunuchs close to him, especially those who risked their lives to protect him during his escaping journeys on wars.
+But afterward, he became suspicious about officials in his government and started to trust eunuchs close to him, especially those who risked their lives to protect him during his escaping journeys on wars.